SciViews/data.io/README.md

 cycle stable](https://img.shields.io/badge/lifecycle-stable-brightgreen.svg)](https://www.tidyverse.org/lifecycle/#stable)
 <!-- badges: end -->

 > 'data.io' main functions are `read()` and `write()`.
 They are made super-easy to import and export data in various formats in an unified way (they use functions from other packages under the hood like 'haven', 'readr', 'readxl', 'writexl', ...).
-They care about metadata, inparticula, a meaninfug label and units for the variables.
-Also, a mechanism to preporcess datasets using sidecar files, and to translate datasets into various languages are provided.
+They care about metadata, in particular, meaningful labels and units for the variables.
+Also, a mechanism to preprocess datasets using sidecar files, and to translate them into various languages are provided for a subset of R packages datasets.

 ## Installation